 Are you seeking to alleviate a mental health condition?
 Are you looking to navigate a major life change?
 Are you wanting to perform better at work?
 A particular psychedelic substance may be more suited to help you achieve your individual outcome.
 We’ve put together an extensive guide that covers how to choose the best psychedelic based on your desired outcome.

 Situational factors also play a role in your experience.
 Set (mindset) and setting (physical surroundings) have been shown to greatly impact your trip.
 Are you in a clear and motivated mindset or have you been stressed about a particular event or situation?
 Do you feel well-rested or fatigued?
 Do you have a safe, comfortable, and uninterrupted place to have your psychedelic experience?
 What about a trained trip sitter or guide to help keep you safe?

 These questions are important for any psychedelic endeavor, natural or synthetic.
 What’s even more critical is the intention, preparation and effort you make before and after the event to turn your mystical experience into meaningful life change.

 Both natural and synthetic psychedelics can be used for therapeutic benefit, with great results.
 However, there are unique considerations and preventable risks associated with each.
 The goal of a psychedelic experience is to heal, not to harm, and it is important to undertake such an experience with all the necessary preparation.

 Sound complex?
 That’s because it is.
 And that’s why Psychedelic Passage exists.
 We can provide you with information and coaching support to not only make your journey smoother but increase its potential impact while lowering your risk of harm.

 As an African proverb says, “If you want to go quickly, go alone.
 If you want to go far, go together.”
 If you are one of many millions of Americans interested in using psychedelics for healing, we want to aid you on your journey.
-Please enjoy our free content, and when you’re ready, set up a free trip sitting consult call with one of our guides today.
+Please enjoy our free content, and when you’re ready, set up a consult call with one of our guides today.